mjkjr/donut_delight/readme.md

 - Background Music: [Jeremy Leaird-Koch / Red Means Recording](https://jjbbllkk.itch.io/)
 - Play Testing: Aurelia Kozubal
 - Special Thanks: Dragos Daian / SoftBody2D (https://softbody2d.appsinacup.com/)

+## 📄 Licenses

+This software is released under the terms of the MIT License (see license.txt).

+Subcomponents of this software such as audio, artwork, etc may be subject to additional terms, see their respective licenses for details.